 And incidentally, although it clearly doesn’t matter, we’re at one of the “good” schools: an upper middle class, suburban, award-winning school with Character Counts posters hanging in every hallway.
 We moved to this town specifically for their amazing schools.

-But this sh*t still happens here.
-Because it happens everywhere.
+But bullying still happens here.
+Because bullying happens everywhere.

 The one thing that gives me hope is something a new friend shared with me.
-In talking with her son who was witnessing my daughter being bullied, she now teaches him that he cannot be a bystander.
+In talking with her son who witnessed my daughter being bullied, she now teaches him that he cannot be a bystander.

 She told her son that not bullying someone isn’t enough anymore.

 If he sees something, he has to say something.
 To an adult later, sure.
 But more importantly, right at that moment, to the bully.
 He has to be the one to step in.